ingridca8/Software-Engineer/python/Namespaces.md

 These have differing lifetimes.
 As Python executes a program, it creates namespaces as necessary and deletes them when they’re no longer needed.
 Typically, many namespaces will exist at any given time.
 ## Built in Namespaces
+The built-in namespace contains the names of all of Python’s built-in objects.
+These are available at all times when Python is running.
+You can list the objects in the built-in namespace with the following command:

+>>> dir(__builtins__)

+Let’s note a few interesting facts about the objects hosted built-in namespace:

+    It contains many of the built-in functions we are able to use in our Python programs such as str(), zip(), slice(), sorted(), and many more.
+    It also hosts many of the exceptions that we may encounter in our programs such as 'ArithmeticError', 'IndexError', 'KeyError', and many more.
+    There are even constants like True and False